-The bilingual stream timetable holds morning lessons (Maths and Literacy) in English.
-Afternoons involve lessons in Spanish based on the Early Years Foundation Stage or National Curriculum, as well as lessons from our host of English-speaking specialist teachers in music and sport, who continue to provide further enrichment to the children’s learning.
+The bilingual stream timetable will hold morning lessons (Maths and Literacy) in English.
+Afternoons will involve lessons in Spanish based on the Early Years Foundation Stage or National Curriculum, as well as lessons from our host of English-speaking specialist teachers in music and sport, who will continue to provide further enrichment to the children’s learning.

 Will my child learn both English and Spanish to the same level?

 We are eager to expose pupils to Spanish because of the numerous benefits of doing so, but we also recognise that parts of the timetable should be delivered in English to support the children’s progress.
 For this reason, Maths, Literacy and phonics will be taught in English.
 Afternoon lessons will be conducted in Spanish where applicable to familiarise the children with the language as far as possible.
 The emphasis will be on speaking in and listening to Spanish.

 We have no language requirements for pupils.
 We recognise that all children have unique backgrounds and that they may not have had access to Spanish previously.
 Initially, the focus will be on simple communication with gesture, song and pictures, and on classroom vocabulary, although as part of our good practice, we will regularly assess the children’s Spanish levels to meet their needs.

 What if my child is from a Spanish-speaking family?